 Griffith University & National President of the Australian Literacy Educators’ Association

 The ever-changing textual landscape and the significantly new and complex skills required of primary and secondary students as they read and view digital online multimodal texts is the focus of this presentation.
 The skills required for reading paper based and linear digital texts do not correspond to the skills required for reading/viewing digital online multimodal texts.
-Indeed, reader/viewers must learn how to use traditional and digital literacy skills simultaneously through a complex mix of cognitive, socio-cultural and physical knowledges and skills.
+Indeed, reader/viewers must learn how to use traditional and digital literacy skills simultaneously through a complex mix of cognitive, socio-cultural and physical knowledge and skills.
 The presentation also identifies key themes about the qualities of effective pedagogies for teaching digital online multimodal reading and comprehension skills in the primary and secondary years.
 The knowledge bases of teachers to undertake this new work raises interesting points of discussion.

 Queensland College of Teachers